A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Introduction

 \subsection{Acknowledgments}

-We are grateful to Tasuki Kinjo, Martijn Kool, Sergej Monavari, Hiraku Nakajima, Andrei Okounkov, Rahul Pandharipande, Hyeonjun Park, Pavel Safronov, Yukinobu Toda for many helpful discussions and communications during the preparation of this work.
+We are grateful to Tasuki Kinjo, Martijn Kool, Xiaolong Liu, Sergej Monavari, Hiraku Nakajima, Andrei Okounkov, Rahul Pandharipande, Hyeonjun Park, Pavel Safronov, Yukinobu Toda for many helpful discussions and communications during the preparation of this work.
 We particularly thank Martijn Kool for explaining the sign rule and the orientation on Hilbert schemes of points on $\C^4$ used in his upcoming work with Rennemo, and Hyeonjun Park for several very helpful discussions on virtual pullbacks and shifted symplectic structures.
+We thank the referee for several helpful suggestions which improve the exposition of the paper.

-Y.~C.~is partially supported by RIKEN Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS), JSPS KAKENHI Grant Number JP19K23397 and Royal Society Newton International Fellowships Alumni 2022 and 2023.
+The work of Y.~C.~was partially supported by RIKEN Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS), JSPS KAKENHI Grant Number JP19K23397 and Royal Society Newton International Fellowships Alumni 2022 and 2023.
 G.~Z.~is partially supported by the Australian Research Council via DE190101222 and DP210103081.
-Z.~Z.~is supported by the startup grant from Shanghai Jiao Tong University.
+Z.~Z.~is supported by NSFC grant 12401077 and the startup grant from Shanghai Jiao Tong University.